Herbs A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Maca – Officially known as Lepidium Meyenii, this plant is native to the high Andes of Peru and Bolivia.
-It has been harvested and used by humans for centuries, consumed as a food and for medicinal purposes.
-It is also known as “Peruvian Ginseng,” despite the fact that it is not a member of the Ginseng family, but, because of its reputation for increasing strength, stamina, energy, libido, and sexual function.
+It has been harvested and used by humans for centuries, consumed as food, and for medicinal purposes.
+It is also known as “Peruvian Ginseng,” despite the fact that it is not a member of the Ginseng family, but because of its reputation for increasing strength, stamina, energy, libido, and sexual function.
 It is also said to be beneficial in treating fatigue, infertility, symptoms of menopause, and cancer.

 Marshmallow Leaf/Root – Officially known as Althea Officinalis, this perennial herb is native to Europe and western Asia.
-Also known as Marshmallow Plant, Mallow, White Mallow, Common Marshmallow, the it has a long history dating back thousands of years as an herbal remedy for cough, sore throat, mouth ulcers, and respiratory problems such as bronchitis and whooping cough.
+Also known as Marshmallow Plant, Mallow, White Mallow, Common Marshmallow, it has a long history dating back thousands of years as an herbal remedy for cough, sore throat, mouth ulcers, and respiratory problems such as bronchitis and whooping cough.
 The ancient Egyptians were known to have used it in a honey-sweetened confection for sore throat.
 Other beneficial uses include treatment for diarrhea, indigestion, and for weight loss.
 External uses have shown to be effective as well for swelling, cuts, wounds, boils, eczema, and psoriasis.
-The flowers and young leaves can be eaten, and are often added to salads or are boiled and fried.
+The flowers and young leaves can be eaten and are often added to salads or are boiled and fried.

-Mayapple – Officially known as Podophyllum Peltatum, this plant native to wooded areas of eastern North America, it went by a number of other names including American Mandrake, Ducks Foot, Ground Lemon, Hog Apple, Indian Apple, Love Apple, Racoon Berry, Umbrella Plant, and others.
-The ripened fruit is edible in moderate amounts, though when consumed in large amounts the fruit is poisonous.
+Mayapple – Officially known as Podophyllum Peltatum, this plant native to wooded areas of eastern North America, it went by a number of other names, including American Mandrake, Ducks Foot, Ground Lemon, Hog Apple, Indian Apple, Love Apple, Racoon Berry, Umbrella Plant, and others.
+The ripened fruit is edible in moderate amounts, though when consumed in large amounts, the fruit is poisonous.
 All other parts of the plant are poisonous.
 The Mayapple is surrounded by folklore.
-It was said to have been used by witches as a poison, and took on the name of Witch’s Umbrella.
-The English version of this plant, called Manroot (mandrake,) was believed to be alive and its screams when pulled from the ground would render a man permanently insane.
-The edible fruit was used extensively by Native Americans, eaten raw, cooked or made into jams, jellies, marmalades, and pies.
-Though other parts of the plant are toxic, Indian Healers obviously knew what they were doing, as they used the roots of the plants as a laxative, to treat worms, and for liver function.
+It was said to have been used by witches as a poison and took on the name of Witch’s Umbrella.
+The English version of this plant, called Manroot (mandrake,) was believed to be alive, and its screams, when pulled from the ground, would render a man permanently insane.
+The edible fruit was used extensively by Native Americans, eaten raw, cooked, or made into jams, jellies, marmalades, and pies.
+Though other parts of the plant are toxic, Indian Healers obviously knew what they were doing, as they used the roots of the plants as a laxative to treat worms and for liver function.
 Externally, they used it to treat snakebite, warts, and some skin conditions.
 They also used it as an insecticide on their crops.
 Later, Mayapple was used as an ingredient in Carter’s Little Liver Pills.
 Because of its toxicity, this herb should only be used by professional Herbalists.

 Milk-vetch – See Astragalus.

-Milkweed – Formally known as Asclepias Syriaca, this herb, named for its milky juice is also known as Common Milkweed, Common Silkweed, Cottonweed, Silkweed, Wild Cotton, Virginia-Silk, and Silky Swallowwort.
-Though it can be toxic if not prepared properly, Milkweed was used as a food and medicine, as well as in making cords, ropes, and a coarse cloth.
+Milkweed – Formally known as Asclepias Syriaca, this herb, named for its milky juice, is also known as Common Milkweed, Common Silkweed, Cottonweed, Silkweed, Wild Cotton, Virginia-Silk, and Silky Swallowwort.
+Though it can be toxic if not prepared properly, Milkweed was used as a food and medicine, as well as in making cords, ropes, and coarse cloth.
 The young shoots, stems, flower buds, immature fruits, and roots of butterfly milkweed were boiled and eaten as a vegetable by various indigenous groups of eastern and mid-western America.
 The Meskwaki tribe steamed the flower buds as a food source, which was nutritious but not considered very flavorful.
 The Cherokee drank an infusion of common milkweed root and Virgin’s Bower (Clematis species) for backache.
 They also used the plant as a laxative, an antidote for dropsy, and an infusion of the root for venereal diseases.
-The Meskwaki and Mohaw used a decoction as a contraceptive; the Iroquois and Navajo to prevent problems after childbirth; and the Chippewa, to produce postpartum milk flow.
-Other uses included treatment for stomach problems, female issues, chest discomfort, and externally to on warts, ringworm, and bee stings.
+The Meskwaki and Mohawk used a decoction as a contraceptive; the Iroquois and Navajo to prevent problems after childbirth; and the Chippewa to produce postpartum milk flow.
+Other uses included treatment for stomach problems, female issues, chest discomfort, and externally on warts, ringworm, and bee stings.
 Warning: Milkweed may be toxic when taken internally, without sufficient preparation.

-Mint – Known officially as Mentha, it originated in Asia and the Mediterranean region, but, today there are several varieties which are grown all over the world.
+Mint – Known officially as Mentha, it originated in Asia and the Mediterranean region, but, today there are several varieties that are grown all over the world.
 Fresh or dried leaves have long been used in teas, beverages, jellies, syrups, candies, and ice creams, as well as in certain cuisines.
 It has also been long used to treat indigestion, respiratory problems, heartburn, colds, flu, allergies, headache, and as a mild sedative.
 Externally, it has been used to treat minor burns, itching, acne, and skin irritations.
 The Cherokee were known to have used the leaves and stems to lower high blood pressure.

 Mountain Hemlock – See Native Hemlock